 Many L'Anse Creuse students and staff continue to be recognized for excellence through state and national awards.
 They received honors in writing, speech, music, athletics, co-teaching, art, technology, science, reading, journalism, and more.
 To enhance effective aspects of the educational process, both high schools instituted a community service requirement.
-L'Anse Creuse's class of 2019 contributed over 70,000 hours of service.
+L'Anse Creuse's class of 2020 contributed over 55,000 hours of service.
 This is viewed as a model throughout the state for the students and staff of other districts.

 The L'Anse Creuse Foundation is an independent, nonprofit organization formed in 1989 by community business members and L'Anse Creuse Public Schools.
 The Foundation is dedicated to obtaining additional financial resources for students within the School District to enhance educational opportunities and provide scholarships.
-To date, the Foundation has been able to award over \$615,000 in grants and scholarships.
-This past year, it awarded nearly \$15,000 in grants to teachers and \$10,000 in scholarships for graduating high school seniors and \$10,000 in special funding for events and projects district wide.
+To date, the Foundation has been able to award over \$650,000 in grants and scholarships.
+This past year, it awarded nearly \$16,000 in grants to teachers and \$10,000 in scholarships for graduating high school seniors and \$10,000 in special funding for events and projects district wide.

 In June 2010, the Boards of Education for L'Anse Creuse Public Schools and New Haven Community Schools entered into a shared service agreement.
 The first agreement went into effective for the 2011 fiscal year.
-The Board has elected to continue the agreement through the 2019 fiscal year.
-Under this agreement, L'Anse Creuse Public Schools shall provide certain information technology services for New Haven Community Schools and business and human resource services as needed.
+The Board has elected to continue the agreement through the 2020 fiscal year.
+Under this agreement, L'Anse Creuse Public Schools shall provide certain information technology services for New Haven Community Schools and grant management services.